http://www.triang.nl/images/logowebsite.gif

 http://www.triang.nl/images/IMG_1326.gif

 This one is different from all the rest, it is a "Metal and Ashes" tipper, I am 100% certain that it is all original.
-This machine has a different grill, which i have only ever seen one of,the cab is a different shape with no centre pillar, Boomaroo decal on the bonnet is identical to other boomaroo decals.the wheels appear to be from the late 1950's to the late 1960's. will send separate picture for you.the tray being identical to 1940's to 50's Boomaroo's notice the spring loaded mechanism to raise the tray.
+This machine has a different grill, which i have only ever seen one of,the cab is a different shape with no center pillar, Boomaroo decal on the bonnet is identical to other boomaroo decals.the wheels appear to be from the late 1950's to the late 1960's. will send separate picture for you.the tray being identical to 1940's to 50's Boomaroo's notice the spring loaded mechanism to raise the tray.

 http://www.triang.nl/images/ashes1.gif